-While the benefits of this technology and service delivery model are well known, understood, and increasingly being taken advantage of, their effects on the data center physical infrastructure (DCPI) are less understood.
+Virtualisation has become the very technology engine behind cloud computing itself, while the benefits of this technology and service delivery model are well known, understood, and increasingly being taken advantage of, their effects on the data center physical infrastructure are less understood.
 The purpose of this paper is to describe these effects while offering possible solutions or methods for dealing with them.
-Read this whitepaper.

 Most Popular Reviews